Need help with your Discussion

 Deloitte & Touche’s Audit Report

 The auditor expressed an opinion on asset valuation and determined that the carrying amount of plant, property, equipment, intangible assets, and investment was acceptable.
-The auditor also expressed an opinion on taxation and considered that the level of tax provisioning and other disclosures of that kind were acceptable.
-Finally, they expressed an opinion on an extraordinary item, through losses attributable to the project and considered the level of positioning and related disclosures reported by the company to be acceptable.
+The auditor also expressed an opinion on taxation and considered that the level of tax provisioning and other disclosure was acceptable.
+Finally, they expressed an opinion on a great site through losses attributable to the project.
+They considered the level of positioning and related disclosures reported by the company to be acceptable.

 Two audit partners signed the auditor’s report.
 According to the statements expressed by the auditors, the entire report details their opinion on STARBUCKS’ financial reports and disclosures.
 However, there were two incidental opinions on the remuneration report.
 The one from London’s office indicated that the auditor’s opinion on the part of the remuneration report was that it was properly prepared and consistent with American Companies Act.
 The one from Washington also indicated that the remuneration report was consistent with American Corporations Act.